-The Company closed a non-brokered private placement raising gross proceeds of \$300,000 by issuing 4,285,714 units at a price of \$0.07 per unit completed in two tranches in February and March 2014 respectively.
-Each unit ("Unit") consists of one common share and one non-transferable common share purchase warrant ("Warrant").
-Each Warrant is exercisable into one common share at an exercise price of \$0.10 for a period of 5 years from the closing.
-The Warrants are subject to an accelerated expiry date which comes into effect when the trading price of the common shares of the Company closes at or above \$0.30 per share for twenty consecutive trading days in the period commencing four months after the Closing.
-In the event that the Company gives an expiry acceleration notice (the "Notice") to the Warrant holders, the expiry date of the Warrants will be 30 days from the date of the Notice.
-A total of 1,522,714 Units were subscribed by directors and a private company controlled by a director of the Company.
+During the six month period ended June 30, 2015, the Company completed a non-brokered private placement financing of 6,800,000 units at a price of \$0.05 per unit for gross proceeds of \$340,000.
+Each unit ("Unit") is comprised of one common share and one non-transferable common share purchase warrant ("Warrant").
+Each Warrant is exercisable into one common share at a price of \$0.05 per share for a period of 3 years from the date of closing.
+The Warrants are subject to an accelerated expiry date which comes into effect when the weighted average trading price of the common shares of the Company closes at or above \$0.10 per share for twenty consecutive trading days in the period commencing four months after the Closing.
+In the event that the Company gives an expiry acceleration notice (the "Notice") to holder of the warrants, the expiry date of the Warrants will be 30 days from the date of the Notice.
+The financing was fully subscribed by directors, an officer and a private company controlled by a director of the Company.